zengbing15/lumos_doc/docs/tutorials/querycells.md

 ### TransactionManager.collector

-There is one problem with UTXO based blockchains: pending transactions require a certain amount of period before the transactions are accepted by the blockchain.
+For UTXO based blockchains, pending transactions require a certain amount of period before the transactions are accepted by the blockchain.
 During this period, new cells created by the pending transaction are not available for new transactions.<br/>The `@ckb-lumos/transaction-manager` package deals with this problem.
 The transaction manager wraps an indexer instance, and makes sure the cells that are created in pending transactions, are also exposed and available for new transactions.

 ## Prerequisites